Weighted Training for Cross-Task Learning: Theoretical Guarantees

 \end{definition} Intuitively, the above definition says that relative to $\bar \phi^\weights$, the risk of $\phi$ on the target task can be controlled by a polynomial of the average risk of $\phi$ on the source tasks.
-This can be regarded as an adaptation of the notions of transfer exponent and relative signal exponent \cite{hanneke2020value,cai2021transfer} originated from the transfer learning literature to the representation learning setting.
-This can also be seen as a generalization of the task diversity assumption \cite{tripuraneni2020theory,du2021fewshot} to the case when the optimal representations $\{\phi^\star_t\}_{t=1}^T$ do not coincide.
+This can be regarded as an adaptation of the notions of transfer exponent and relative signal exponent \citep{hanneke2020value,cai2021transfer} originated from the transfer learning literature to the representation learning setting.
+This can also be seen as a generalization of the task diversity assumption \citep{tripuraneni2020theory,du2021fewshot} to the case when the optimal representations $\{\phi^\star_t\}_{t=1}^T$ do not coincide.
+In addition, \citet{tripuraneni2020theory} and \citet{du2021fewshot} proved that $\rho=1$ in certain simple models and under some simplified setting.